awakzdev/kubernetes-docs/README.md

 #### 4. Apply the Nginx Ingress YAML file:

-Note: Make sure you are in the root directory.
+Note: This ingress structure may be applied for different services if needed.
+You may edit and reuse for different services. **Make sure you are in the root directory.**
 ```
 kubectl apply -f ingress.yaml
 ```

-This ingress structure may be applied for different services if needed.
-You may edit and reuse for different services.

-#### 5. Optional - To check the status of your certificates, run the following command:
+#### To check the status of your certificates, run the following command:
 ```
 kubectl get Issuers,ClusterIssuers,Certificates,CertificateRequests,Orders,Challenges --all-namespaces
 ```